Engee documentation

 Parameter Type/Value Description

-c=:terrain Symbol Colour map for terrain.
+c=:terrain Symbol Color map for the relief.

 start/finish Vector{Float64} Coordinates [x, y, z].